sebastien-gervilla/kiwui/README.md

 We initially intended on diving deeper into React, to better understand it.
 That's how we got the idea to re-create it in our own way, and doing so, see if we could improve some areas of the library.

-Eventhough i used it for some of my own projects, and it worked really well, it probably isn't as reliable as React nor does it have its eco-system (They are not compatible).
+Even though we used it for some of my own projects, and it worked really well, it probably isn't as reliable as React nor does it have its eco-system (They are not compatible).

 ## License